 Porro prisms and roof prisms are the two different designs used in binoculars to invert the image so that it is right-side-up and left-to-right correct.

 Porro prisms are a traditional design that uses two prisms arranged at a right angle to each other to deflect and invert the image.
 They are named after the Italian optician Ignazio Porro, who patented the design in the 19th century.
-Porro prism binoculars are characterized by a distinctive zig-zag shape, with the objective lenses offset from the eyepieces.
+Porro prism binoculars are characterised by a distinctive zig-zag shape, with the objective lenses offset from the eyepieces.

 Roof prisms, on the other hand, use a single prism with a roof-shaped cross-section to invert the image.
 They are generally more compact and lightweight than Porro prism binoculars and are often used in compact or travel-sized binoculars.

 BK-7 glass is a type of borosilicate crown glass that is commonly used in the prisms of lower-cost binoculars.
 It is relatively inexpensive and has good transmission properties, but it is not as dense as some other types of glass and may not offer the same level of performance in terms of image quality and clarity.
-BaK-4 glass, on the other hand, is a higher quality glass that is denser and more optically pure than BK-7 glass.
+BaK-4 glass, on the other hand, is a higher-quality glass that is denser and more optically pure than BK-7 glass.
 It is often used in the prisms of higher-end binoculars because it offers better image quality and clarity.

 ED glass is sometimes used in binoculars to provide additional chromatic aberration control, similar to a high-quality apochromatic refractor telescope.
-However, at the low and usually fixed magnifications offered by all but the largest astronomy binoculars, you are unlikely to benefit much from spending additional money on ED glass alone; other features are more important.
+However, at the low and usually fixed magnifications offered by all but the largest astronomy binoculars, I believe you are unlikely to benefit much from spending additional money on ED glass alone; other features are more important.

-Zoom binoculars tend to have lower image quality compared to fixed-magnification binoculars.
-This is because the additional moving parts and lenses required for the zoom feature can introduce distortions and aberrations into the image.
-Additionally, zoom binoculars often have a narrower field of view and less light-gathering ability than fixed magnification binoculars, which can make it more difficult to locate and observe objects.
+Additionally, zoom binoculars often have a narrower field of view and less light-gathering ability than fixed-magnification binoculars, which can make it more difficult to locate and observe objects.
 The high magnifications offered are rarely of any use, being too shaky to use handheld, and if you’re bothering with a steady mount and tripod, a telescope is a better choice.
-Another issue with zoom binoculars is that they are generally less durable and more prone to failure than fixed-magnification binoculars.
-The additional moving parts in zoom binoculars can be prone to wear and tear and may require more frequent repairs or maintenance.

 “Ruby-coated lenses” are often used to block out certain wavelengths of light to hide shoddy optical quality in binoculars.
 This reduces light-gathering ability and is also a general indication of a low-quality unit to begin with.
 Avoid any binoculars with such claims, even for non-astronomical use.

-Under £75
+Around or Under £75

 Rank 1